JessThrysoee/github-latest-release/README.md

           github-latest-release -r prometheus/prometheus -x -p 'linux-amd64.tar.gz$' \
                                 -i '*/prometheus' -s 1 -c /tmp

+    Authenticating as a GitHub App installation:

+    If all the following environment variables are available and non-empty, a Github App installation access token is generated and used for authentication:

+        GITHUB_APP_CLIENT_ID
+        GITHUB_APP_INSTALLATION_ID
+        GITHUB_APP_PRIVATE_KEY

 # Docker Container

 A small container is provided for convenience of downloading release executables in a `Dockerfile`, e.g.